ghTracking/ghtracking.github.io/LectureQs.md

 ## 48. Arran Field Course<a name="48"></a>
 [Back to top](#top)
+* Provide regional context to the geological area around Arran.
+Refer to the Midland Valley of Scotland.

 ## 49. The foundations of Britain and Ireland: basement terranes<a name="49"></a>
 [Back to top](#top)